- 1 large egg

 - 1 1/2 pounds andouille sausage, cut into eight 3-inch-long pieces

 - 16 bamboo skewers, cut into 6-inch lengths

 - Yellow mustard for dipping

-- Carefully lay 2 to 3 corn dogs at a time (do not crowd them) in the hot oil and fry until golden brown, about 8 minutes, gently rolling them with tongs to brown evenly.
+Carefully lay 2 to 3 corn dogs at a time (do not crowd them) in the hot oil and fry until golden brown, 5 to 8 minutes, gently rolling them with tongs to brown evenly.
 Remove from the oil and let drain on paper towels.
 Sprinkle with Creole seasoning.

 Serve the corn dogs with the mustard.

 Kicked Up Corn Dogs With Spicy Green Onion Dipping Sauce

 Roast Beef Sandwich with French Onion Dip and Crispy Shallots

 Slow Cooked Pork Roast With Homemade Barbecue Sauce